Avokadoen/ecez/README.md

 ### Prebuilt

-You can access prebuilt main documentation at URL HERE
+You can access prebuilt documentation built from recent main at https://avokadoen.github.io/ecez

 ### Build yourself
 You can generate the ecez API documentation using `zig build doc`.
 This will produce some web resources in `zig-out/doc`.